-The Offer price offered by the Offeror is fixed at 20.50 euros per Suez share cum dividend, ie. 19.85 euros in cash per share, dividend of 0.65 euro per share detached.
+The Offer price offered by the Offeror was fixed at 20.50 euros per Suez share cum dividend, ie. 19.85 euros in cash per share, dividend of 0.65 euro per share detached.
 This price is identical to the one mentioned in the press release of April 12th 2021 and included in the combination agreement signed between Veolia and Suez on May 14th 2021.
-This price is €2.50 higher than the price previously proposed when Veolia filed its offer for Suez last February.
+This price was 2.50 euros higher than the price previously proposed when Veolia filed its offer for Suez last February.